Maine Coon vs. Persian: Which Cat Breed Is Right for You?

 Maine Coon Health

-Maine Coons are generally healthy but can be prone to:
+Maine Coons are usually healthy, but they can get sick.

 • Hypertrophic cardiomyopathy (HCM)